querystream/querystream/README.md

     }
 ```

-Note the subquery correlation was done implicitly using `CriteriaBuilder.equal()`; you can clean this up a bit with an explicit correlation using `substream()`:
+Note the subquery correlation was done "manually" using `CriteriaBuilder.equal()`; you can clean this up a bit with an explicit correlation using `substream()`:

 ```java
     public List<Employee> findManagersWithSixFigureDirectReport() {